Meziadin Indigenous Protected Area

 Real Estate Industry Grants

 These grants can fund projects led by non-profit organizations serving real estate professionals in BC.
-Our intake is now open!
+Our 2024 intake is now closed.

 Questions & Answers